Auditing a Dutch Public Sector Risk Profiling Algorithm Using an Unsupervised Bias Detection Tool: Literature review

-Under European non-discrimination law, DUO's control process is classified as indirect discrimination as an apparently neutral practice disproportionately disadvantaged students with a non-European migration background\footnote{Supra note 2}~\cite{BilkaKaufhaus}.
-In algorithms, discrimination often arises from the \emph{proxy and correlation challenge}~\cite{EC_algorithmicdiscrimination}.
+Under European non-discrimination law, DUO's control process is classified as indirect discrimination because a neutral practice disproportionately disadvantaged non-European migrant students~\citep{BilkaKaufhaus}.
+In algorithms, discrimination often arises from the \emph{proxy and correlation challenge}~\citep{EC_algorithmicdiscrimination}.
 Proxies refer to characteristics that are correlated with a {\protectedgroup}, leading to disadvantaged outcomes for this group.
-For example, the Court of Justice of the European Union (CJEU) found that using part-time employment as a basis for differentiation in the context of occupational pension schemes constituted indirect discrimination, as over 80\% of the part-time workers in Spain in 2012 were women~\citep{MorenoInstitutoNacional}.
+For example, the Court of Justice of the European Union (CJEU) found that using part-time employment as a basis for differentiation in the context of occupational pension schemes constituted indirect discrimination, since more than 80\% of part-time workers in Spain in 2012 were women~\citep{MorenoInstitutoNacional}.
 In some cases, courts may accept that differential treatment of a {\protectedgroup} is acceptable.
-Under EU law, indirect discrimination can be justified if it is demonstrated that a legitimate aim is being pursued, and the means of achieving that aim are appropriate and necessary~\citep{EmploymentEqualityDirective,RacialEqualityDirective,GoodsandServicesDirective,RecastGenderEqualityDirective}.
-Our paper highlights how unsupervised methods can aid in the challenge of assessing indirect discrimination in algorithmic-supported decision-making processes.
+Under EU law, indirect discrimination can be justified if it is demonstrated that a legitimate aim is being pursued, and the means of achieving that aim are appropriate and necessary~\citep{RacialEqualityDirective,EmploymentEqualityDirective,GoodsandServicesDirective,RecastGenderEqualityDirective}.
+Our paper highlights how unsupervised methods can aid in the challenge of assessing indirect discrimination in algorithmic decision-making processes when demographic group data is not available.

-\subsection{Bias Detection With and Without Access to Demographic Groups}
+\subsection{Bias detection with and without access to demographic groups}